 More about this squadron

 Based in central Glasgow, 602 (City of Glasgow) Squadron trains and deploys Reservists in two main specialisms - Flight Operations and Intelligence - and provides personnel to support the RAF’s Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR) units in the UK and overseas.
 First formed in 1925, it is also one of the longest-established units in the RAF Reserves, and is proud to have been the very first squadron formed within the Royal Auxiliary Air Force.

 Roles and specialist skills

-In our flight operations roles, you will be supporting flying operations from operation rooms and RAF control towers.
-This involves using the latest technology to update aeronautical data, providing information for mission and flight planning, and assisting Air Traffic Controllers in their work.
+Flight Operations Reservists support air operations from Operations Rooms and RAF control towers, using the latest technology to update aeronautical data, provide information for mission and flight planning, and assisting Air Traffic Controllers in their work.
 It is a job that calls for a cool head, a clear voice and the ability to work under pressure as a crucial member of the team.

 Intelligence Reservists obtain, collate, analyse and present different forms of information, and use it to support air operations and other military tasks.
 The role demands attention to detail, analytical skills, and the ability to present interpretations clearly and convincingly.

 Reservists from 602 Squadron have recently served in Cyprus, Iraq, and in support of air operations in the UK.

 In common with all of the older RAF Reserves units, 602 Squadron began life as a flying unit, and retained this role until 1957.
 In the pre-war years, the squadron flew a variety of aircraft before becoming the first Reservist Spitfire squadron in 1939.
 It was with this aircraft that 602, alongside the 603 Squadron, shot down the first enemy aircraft over Britain during the Second World War.
 602 went on to become the longest-serving squadron in the front line during the Battle of Britain.